 Be nice to others

 Mark was very comfortable and enthusiastic throughout the speech.
 He was himself, a young and jolly entrepreneur which he is at heart.
 Commercial success and possession of enormous wealth didn’t make any change in him when it comes to his attitude.
 He talked about his memories and personal experiences at Harvard very fondly.

-The first lesson he want everyone to learn is about being nice to others.
-He told in light manner that KX Jin was the only one to be nice to him when was new to Harvard.
+The first lesson he wants everyone to learn is about being nice to others.
+He told in a light manner that KX Jin was the only one to be nice to him when was new to Harvard.
 And he is now holding a key post in Facebook.

 Find a purpose